veblei/labyrinth-solver/README.md

 # Labyrinth Solver

 A Java program that takes a labyrinth as input and finds a route out of it from a given square.
+Utilizes linked lists and threads to solve the labyrinths.

 The input files are stored in the *inputs*-folder.
 The first line specify the amount of columns and rows in the labyrinth.
 The remaining file consists of symbols.
 The #-symbol signifies a black square, i.e. a wall in the labyrinth.
 The .-symbol signifies a white square, i.e. an available square that can be used to find a route through the labyrinth.